 You have a limit on sold items, gross merchandise volume, and active items for sale.
 If an item sells, it counts toward the limit, but if a listing ends without any sold items, it no longer counts toward the limit.

 You may be able to request a higher account limit by confirming your information, linking your new account to an established account, or contacting us.
 When you reach a selling limit you'll be given the option to request a limit increase.
 We may also evaluate your selling activity on a monthly basis and grant a new limit on your account if you qualify.

 Important: If you exceed your limit in a month, you should reduce the number of active listings you have on eBay to bring the number within your limit.
 Any listings that place you over your current limit may be automatically ended.

 You may also review our seller performance standards.
-These standards provide sellers an opportunity to examine their selling practices to focus on improving performance.
+These standards give you an opportunity to examine your selling practices to focus on improving performance.